 Not sure where to find the right Yokohama hotel?
 Start searching for accommodations with this guide to the best places to stay in Yokohama…

-Where to stay in Yokohama: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Yokohama: The best neighbourhoods & areas

 The 18 wards of Yokohama spread out from around the sea, with the most popular areas located near the port.